NGO registration is vital for any kind of organization. This allows a group to get permission for certain activities.

 There are around 3 major types of NGOs in India which are governed by different laws of NGO registration.

-- Section 8 Company, company Act, 2013
+1. Section 8 Company, Company Act, 2013

-- Trust, Indian Trusts Act, 1882
+2. Trust, Indian Trusts Act, 1882

-- Society, Societies Registration Act, 1860
+3. Society, Societies Registration Act, 1860

-For greater transparency on the administration and functioning of an organization, there are good reasons why you should opt for NGO registration process.
+For greater transparency on the administration and functioning of an organization, there are good reasons why you should opt for the NGO registration process.
 NGO Registration gives you many rights, besides the financial benefits that come with it.
-Besides being empowered with the authority to fight against poverty and disease, organizations also get the privilege of conducting opinion surveys, creating ad campaigns, registering disputes, and compiling information on budgets and finances which helps the people understand how their hard-working government is functioning.
-Here we are discussing major 3 types of NGOs that you can register for serving your purpose for social good.

 Online NGO registration as “section (8) company”

 Have you always wanted to use your talents for the benefit of others?
 If so, a Section 8 company is for you.
-These companies are focused on promoting fields such as arts, commerce, science, research, education, sports, environment, and more.
+These companies focus on promoting fields such as arts, commerce, science, research, education, sports, environment, and more.
 You can register as a Section 8 Company under the Company Act, 2013.
 These companies are registered either as a Private limited company(required 2 directors) or a Public Limited company(required 3 directors).

 Under the Indian Companies Act, 2013, this type of company doesn’t need to include the words “Limited” or “Private Limited” in its name.
 Also, these companies are required to follow the same rules that apply to a Private Limited Company or Public Limited Company.